JensRavens/jensravens.github.io/_posts/2020-7-7-e2e-encryption-with-rails.md

 }
 ```

-This makes sure the dependency is loaded before calling into pgp to generate a key.
+This makes sure the dependency is loaded before calling into PGP to generate a key.
 This code is using the `curve25519` encryption curve, which is quite a recent addition that results in secure, but relatively short keys.

 Let’s also add a message to persist a private key in the browser for later use: